Extra pearls in graph theory: Exponential formula

 Fix a set of graphs $\mathcal{S}$.
 Denote by $c_n=c_n(\mathcal{S})$ the number of spanning subgraphs of $K_n$ isomorphic to one of the graphs in $\mathcal{S}$.
 Let be the exponential generating function of the sequence~$c_n$.

 \begin{thm}{Theorem} Let $\mathcal{S}$ be a set of connected graphs.

-\begin{enumerate}[(a)] \item Fix a positive integer $k$ and denote by $w_n$ the number of spanning subgraphs of $K_n$ which have exactly $k$ connected components, and each connected component is isomorphic to one of the graphs in~$\mathcal{S}$.
+\begin{enumerate}[(a)] \item Fix a positive integer $k$.
+Denote by $w_n$ the number of spanning subgraphs of $K_n$ with exactly $k$ connected components such that each component is isomorphic to one of the graphs in~$\mathcal{S}$.
 Then

 where $W_k(x)$ is the exponential generating function of the sequence $w_n$.